 The Institute for Transportation Research and Education (ITRE) currently manages the North Carolina Non-Motorized Volume Data Program (NC NMVDP) on behalf of the North Carolina Department of Transportation (NCDOT).
 The purpose of the program is to establish a robust data collection framework to reliably calculate sidewalk, shared use path, bike lane, and shared lane volumes through the installation of permanent bicycle and pedestrian counters in North Carolina.
-CAMPO and ITRE staff, along with staff members from the participatory local governments had met to talk about maintenance of the counters; as well as scheduling on-site visits to the counters.
+CAMPO and ITRE staff, along with staff members from the participatory local governments had met to talk about maintenance of the counters as well as scheduling on-site visits to the counters.
 On-site visits have been conducted; and will occur as needed.
-Both quarterly and annual reports are publicly available at: https://itre.ncsu.edu/focus/bike-ped/nc-nmvdp/.
+Currently, ITRE staff is working to develop a maintenance agreement for the counters.
+Information on the current counters can be found at: https://itre.ncsu.edu/focus/bike-ped/nc-nmvdp/.
 (Staff Contact: Kenneth Withrow)